theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 #### Container
 This subsection is activated after a connection to the storage account was successfully established.<br><br>
 **Storage account** <br>
-When authenticating via Azure Active Directory, the storage account name needs to be entered here.
+When authenticating via Azure Active Directory, the storage account name needs to be entered in this field.

 **Container**<br>
-When authenticating via Azure Active Directory, a Blob container needs to be entered here.
+When authenticating via Azure Active Directory, a Blob container needs to be entered in this field.

 {: .box-note }
 **Note:** With Azure Active Directory authentication, the drop down menu is not supported.
 Enter the name of the Blob container manually.